Carol Littleton: Career

+In the late 1980s, Carol Littleton was elected to and served as the president of the Motion Picture Editors Guild.
 Littleton served as president of the Motion Picture Editors Guild from 1988 to 1991, and as vice president from 1994 to 2001, as well as from 2005 to 2007.
-Littleton has been elected as a member of the American Cinema Editors, and serves as ACE vice president since 2019.
+Littleton has been elected as a member of the American Cinema Editors, and has served as ACE vice president since 2019.
 She is also a current member of the board of governors of the Academy of Motion Picture Arts and Sciences (Film Editors Branch).
+Littleton is one of the editors that author Gabriella Oldham interviewed for her book First Cut: Conversations with Film Editors (1992).